sillsdev/ptx2pdf/docs/dev/complex.md

 There have been some requests for up/down diglots, where one translation is displayed below another.

-Up/down diglots are a special case of multi-row polyglots which in turn are a special case of two potential layouts: columns-of-columns polytglots or of rows-of- columns polyglots.
+Two-text up/down diglots are a restricted case of multi-row polyglots which in turn are a special case of two potential layouts: columns-of-columns polytglots or of rows-of- columns polyglots.

-Columns-of-columns polyglots would provide a side-by-side arrangement of several quasi-independent columns polyglots.
+Columns-of-columns polyglots would provide a side-by-side arrangement of several quasi-independent columns.
-This does not allow for any columns to be full width,  and the questoin of vertical alignment between chunks in different columns becomes somewhat confused.
+This does not allow for any columns to be full width (unless all are),  and the question of vertical alignment between chunks in different columns becomes somewhat confused.

 As such, it is assumed that  the more desirable abstraction is that of the rows-of-columns polyglots, such as the `LR/A`layout  (with `/` indicating a new row)  that below (showing a double-page spread, with mirroring).
 L<sub>1</sub> etc are intended to show  vertical  alignment between the L and R chunks on a given row.

-As a further extension, bracketing is desired, e.g. NET uses an `N(L/NN)N` Parsing this will be 'simplified' by using a `|` within the brackets.

 ![ ](mirrored.svg  "Mirrored triglot (LR/A)")

-Sub-dividing a column vertically (I.e. making the layout to be rows-of-columns-of-columns) is considered to be an unreasonable request at present.
+As a further extension, bracketing is desired, e.g. apparently NET uses an `N(L/NN)N` layout.
+Parsing this could be 'simplified' by using a `|` within the brackets.
+Alternatively a (potentially fully-nesting) parser can be written, taking one character at a time, and indeed it is felt this approach is likely to be more stable against malformed input.

+Assuming multiple-brackets are in use, then even a single depth of nested-parsing will provide for rows-of-columns-of-rows-of-columns, which allows for the earlier-dismissed option of columns-of-columns, (e.g. `(L/R)(A/B)`) if someone actually wants that.

-However, taking the concept of abstraction a step further, rows-of-columns polyglots are, in-turn,  a special case of multipage rows-of-columns.
+Taking the concept of abstraction a step further, rows-of-columns polyglots are, in-turn,  a special case of multipage rows-of-columns.
 Experience gained while developing the polyglot-simplepages layout was that the coding effort needed for an N-page layout compared to a 2-page layout is trivial, as long as the design goals are thought-through well.
 Thus it